 At the short-period range, our observation shows the pattern down to 50 s.
-Local arrays in Cameroon (Adams et al., 2015; green triangles in Fig. 5) have been able to observe the same anomaly to somewhat shorter periods, down to 30 s.
+Local arrays in Cameroon (Adams et al., 2015; green triangles in Figure 5) have been able to observe the same anomaly to somewhat shorter periods, down to 30 s.
 This suggests that the anomaly reaches to around 50 km under the surface.
 We have observed the effects of the anomaly up to a period of 150 s.
-That period range corresponds to depths down to 200 - 250 km (Smith et al., 2004).
+That period range corresponds to depths down to 200-250 km (Smith et al., 2004).
 The local study by Adams et al. (2015) seems to not show the anomaly at periods longer than 115 s (150 km), but this is probably due to fact that local networks with an aperture of just a few hundred kilometers cannot resolve anomalies in the deeper part of the upper mantle.
 Our approach illuminating the anomaly from a distance, on the other hand, is sensitive also to those depths.
 Closer inspection of the M7.4 event reveals some hints that the anomaly might actually extend to considerably longer periods over 160 s.
 Our approach is also able to identify sharp lateral velocity changes (without smoothing).
 This capability makes the new constraints complementary to those of tomography.

-The profiles from local tomography show a mushroom-like low-velocity anomaly between 50 and 150 km depth, with a lateral extent of 250-350 km (profiles D and E in figure 10 of Adams et al., 2015).
+The profiles from local tomography show a mushroom-like low-velocity anomaly between 50- and 150-km depth, with a lateral extent of 250-350 km (profiles D and E in Figure 10 of Adams et al., 2015).
 The width is in the range of our results.
-Our results suggest though that the anomaly appears as a vertical block of low-velocity material extending at least to 200-250 km depth, slightly narrowing downwards.
+Our results suggest though that the anomaly appears as a vertical block of low-velocity material extending at least to 200- to 250-km depth, slightly narrowing downwards.

-In the vicinity of our anomaly head, local tomography results show a lateral broadening up to 600 km (profile C in figure 10 of Adams et al., 2015).
+In the vicinity of our anomaly head, local tomography results show a lateral broadening up to 600 km (profile C in Figure 10 of Adams et al., 2015).
 Our results also hint at a wider anomaly at shallower depths and closer to the anomaly head location, but this broadening is not that significant.

-6.3 Geodynamic implications
+6.3.
+Geodynamic Implications

 We now turn our attention to the possible significance of these observations first for the CVL, then for the geodynamic processes at work.
-We mention several models which have been proposed to explain the CVL anomaly and we compare these with our observation.
-The tectono-magmatic CVL lies between the northern edge of the deeply-rooted Congo craton and the Benue trough (Burke, 2001).
-It extends from the Annobón Island to Lake Chad, including 13 major volcanoes, with six of them on its oceanic part and seven on its continental part (Lee et al., 1994; Meyers et al., 1998; Elsheikh et al., 2014; Marzoli et al., 2000).
-Recent volcanism along the CVL displays no clear age progression (De Plaen et al., 2014; Guidarelli and Aoudia, 2016).
-The volume flux is small, indeed much smaller than for any of the accepted plumes, e.g. Hawaii.
+We mention several models which have been proposed to explain the CVL anomaly, and we compare these with our observation.

+The tectonomagmatic CVL lies between the northern edge of the deeply rooted Congo craton and the Benue trough (Burke, 2001).
+It extends from the Annobón Island to Lake Chad, including 13 major volcanoes, with six of them on its oceanic part and seven on its continental part (Elsheikh et al., 2014; Lee et al., 1994; Marzoli et al., 2000; Meyers et al., 1998).
+Recent volcanism along the CVL displays no clear age progression (De Plaen et al., 2014; Guidarelli & Aoudia, 2016).
+The volume flux is small, indeed much smaller than for any of the accepted plumes (e.g., Hawaii).
 Yet the volcanism is active over a very long time, which renders it somewhat enigmatic.
-Our observations as well as those from tomography suggest that the upper mantle anomaly is (still) present under all the volcanoes until Annobón, and probably further to the Southwest, toward St. Helena (and the Mid-Atlantic ridge).
+Our observations and those from tomography suggest that the upper mantle anomaly is (still) present under all the volcanoes until Annobón, and probably further to the Southwest, toward St. Helena (and the mid-Atlantic ridge).